In 2000 the following persons received an RSC Research Grant for their projects:

 - Philipp Janssen (University of Cologne, Germany), “The U.S.A. and the Decolonization of the Third World: Political, Economic, and Cultural Reform Discourses during the 1960s” (Ph.D.);

 - Katerina Padevetova (Charles University, Prague, Czech Republic), “Rhetorical Styles of Franklin D. Roosevelt and Ronald Reagan: A Comparison” (Ph.D.);

 - Zsuzsanna Balizs (University of Pecs, Hungary), “Theodore Roosevelt’s European Trip of 1910” (M.A.);

 - Wlodzimierz Batog (University of Kielce, Poland), “Communicating the Vietnam War to the Public by the Johnson and Nixon Administrations, 1965-1974” (book);

 - Roderick Bailey (University of Edinburgh, United Kingdom), “Anglo-American Intelligence Operations and Foreign Policy in the Balkans, 1941-1953” (Ph.D.)

 - Raisa Religa (University of Bialystok, Poland), “Eleanor Roosevelt’s Foreign Travels in the 1950s as Ombudswoman for the World” (M.A.).

 - Leen van Hoorde (University of Ghent, Belgium), “Fiorello La Guardia and New York” (M.A.).

 European students seeking a masters or doctorate in American history as well as advanced scholars are invited to apply for a Research Grant.
-Application forms can be found here and relevant information on the RSC archival collections can be found here.
+Application forms can be found here.